Beverly Sills: Biography

 Sills made her operatic stage debut as Frasquita in Bizet's Carmen with the Philadelphia Civic Grand Opera Company on February 14, 1951 (erroneously listed in most references as 1947).
 She toured North America with the Charles Wagner Opera Company, in the fall of 1951, singing Violetta in La traviata and, in the fall of 1952, singing Micaëla in Carmen.
 On September 15, 1953, she made her debut with the San Francisco Opera as Helen of Troy in Boito's Mefistofele and also sang Donna Elvira in Don Giovanni the same season.
 In a step outside of the repertoire she is commonly associated with, Sills gave four performances of the title role of Aida in July 1954 in Salt Lake City.
 On October 29, 1955, she first appeared with the New York City Opera as Rosalinde in Johann Strauss II's Die Fledermaus, which received critical praise.
 As early as 1956 she performed before an audience of over 13,000 at the Lewisohn Stadium with the noted operatic conductor Alfredo Antonini in an aria from Bellini's I puritani.
 Her reputation expanded with her performance of the title role in the New York premiere of Douglas Moore's The Ballad of Baby Doe in 1958.

 On November 17, 1956, Sills married journalist Peter Greenough, of the Cleveland, Ohio, newspaper The Plain Dealer and moved to Cleveland.
 She had two children with Greenough, Meredith ("Muffy") in 1959 and Peter, Jr. ("Bucky"), in 1961.
-Muffy had profound loss of hearing and developed multiple sclerosis in later years; Peter, Jr. was severely mentally disabled and was epilectic.
+Muffy had profound loss of hearing and developed multiple sclerosis in later years; Peter, Jr. was severely mentally disabled and was epileptic.
 Sills restricted her performing schedule for six months after each child was born to help care for them.

 In 1960, Sills and her family moved to Milton, Massachusetts, near Boston.
 In 1962, Sills sang the title role in Massenet's Manon with the Opera Company of Boston, the first of many roles for opera director Sarah Caldwell.
 Manon continued to be one of Sills' signature roles throughout most of her career.
 In January 1964, she sang her first Queen of the Night in Mozart's The Magic Flute for Caldwell.
 Although Sills drew critical praise for her coloratura technique and for her performance, she was not fond of the latter role; she observed that she often passed the time between the two arias and the finale addressing holiday cards.